Portland, Oregon: City hall

-The city of Portland is governed by the Portland City Council, which includes a mayor, four commissioners, and an auditor.
-Each is elected citywide to serve a four-year term.
-Each commissioner oversees one or more bureaus responsible for the day-to-day operation of the city.
-The mayor serves as chairman of the council and is principally responsible for allocating department assignments to his fellow commissioners.
-The auditor provides checks and balances in the commission form of government and accountability for the use of public resources.
-In addition, the auditor provides access to information and reports on various matters of city government.
-Portland is the only large city left in the United States with the commission form of government.
+Since January 1, 2025, the city of Portland is governed by a mayor–council government system.
+Elected officials include the mayor, a 12-member city council, and a city auditor.
+The city council is responsible for legislative policy, while the mayor appoints a professional city manager who oversees the various bureaus and day-to-day operations of the city.
+The mayor is elected at-large, while the council is elected in four geographic districts using single transferable vote, with 3 winning candidates per district.
+Portland's current form of government was approved by voters in a 2022 ballot measure, with the first elections under the new system held in 2024.

-The city's Community & Civic Life (formerly Office of Neighborhood Involvement) serves as a conduit between city government and Portland's 95 officially recognized neighborhoods.
+The Portland Office of Community and Civic Life (formerly Office of Neighborhood Involvement) serves as a conduit between city government and Portland's 95 officially recognized neighborhoods.
 Each neighborhood is represented by a volunteer-based neighborhood association which serves as a liaison between residents of the neighborhood and the city government.
 The city provides funding to neighborhood associations through seven district coalitions, each of which is a geographical grouping of several neighborhood associations.
 Most (but not all) neighborhood associations belong to one of these district coalitions.

 Portland and its surrounding metropolitan area are served by Metro, the United States' only directly elected metropolitan planning organization.
 Metro's charter gives it responsibility for land use and transportation planning, solid waste management, and map development.
-Metro also owns and operates the Oregon Convention Center, Oregon Zoo, Portland Center for the Performing Arts, and Portland Metropolitan Exposition Center.

 The Multnomah County government provides many services to the Portland area, as do Washington and Clackamas counties to the west and south.

 Fire and emergency services are provided by Portland Fire & Rescue.

-On November 8, 2022, Portland residents approved a charter reform ballot measure to replace the commission form of government with a 12-member council elected in four districts using single transferable vote, with a professional city manager appointed by a directly-elected mayor.
-The city expects to hold the first election for this new system in 2024.

 Courts and law enforcement

-Law enforcement is provided by the Portland Police Bureau, whose headquarters are located in the Justice center building, along with the county jail.
+Law enforcement is primarily provided by the Portland Police Bureau (PPB).
+The Multnomah County Sheriff's Office (MCSO) provides law enforcement on the city's transit system through their Transit Police division which is supplemented from officers from all local law enforcement agencies that fall within the transit authority's boundaries.